-Reader at National Championships – We are likewise always interested in finding readers for our high school National Championships and our Elementary and Middle School National Championships.
+Reader at National Championships – We are likewise always interested in finding readers for our high school National Championships and our Middle and Elementary School National Championships.
 It is helpful, though not always necessary, to have prior experience in reading at regional events before staffing Nationals.
-High school Nationals staff members typically have their travel covered in full (at least up to $300) to our National Championships in Washington, DC & Arlington, VA.
-If you are a full time college or graduate students are able to reach the Nationals site for under $200, you are allowed to keep the balance in cash.
+Varsity and Junior Varsity Nationals staff members typically have their travel covered in full (at least up to $300) to our National Championships in Washington, DC & Arlington, VA.
+If you are able to reach the Nationals site for under $200, you are allowed to keep the balance in cash.
 Nationals staff members also receive free hotel rooms and a food allowance while helping us out.
-Please contact us at email@example.com if you are interested in staffing High School Nationals.
-Elementary and Middle School Nationals staff members are also sought, and are also reimbursed on a case by case basis.
-Contact Nick Clusserath at firstname.lastname@example.org if you are interested in staffing Elementary and Middle School Nationals.
+Middle School and Elementary School Nationals staff members are also sought, and are also reimbursed on a case by case basis.

 Question Writer – Our tournaments can’t exist without questions, so we need a large team of writers to produce our sets!
-Typically, we pay between $3.50 and $5.00 per standard tossup question, depending on experience and other factors.
-Prospective writers should send 5 sample tossup questions and a description of their playing and writing experience to Director of Question Production Brad Fischer at email@example.com.
+Typically, we pay between $4 and $6 per standard tossup question, depending on experience and other factors.
+Prospective writers should fill out this form.
 Students who compete are welcome to write as well.
 We will make sure that your questions are never used at tournaments in which you could potentially compete; they will be stockpiled until after you graduate or used in different age divisions.

 Full-time Staff Member – Have you considered a career in the burgeoning academic competition industry?
-NHBB has brought on board on average 1-2 new full-time staff members for each of the past four years.
-We anticipate this level of growth continuing for years to come.
-While experience with history and quizbowl tournaments is helpful, even more important factors in hiring include personal reliability, attention to detail, being comfortable traveling and in front of crowds, and excellent people skills.
+While experience with history and academic competitions are helpful, even more important factors in hiring include personal reliability, attention to detail, being comfortable traveling and in front of crowds, and excellent people skills.
 If you think you have what it takes, please send your resume to email@example.com along with a cover letter stating the reasons for your interest, particularly relevant experience, and what aspects of work (e.g. directing, coordinating, question writing, organizational development, outreach, etc.) you are most interested in.